openhealthcare/Covid-19-Reference-Library/content/_data_elements/historical_testing_sites_sitreps.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: H
+new: New
 ---
-This data includes historical sitrep response data from testing sites - their PPE inventory, testing kit inventory, and personnel.
-We need this to form a complete picture of testing site demand.
+This data includes historical sitrep response data from testing sites including their personal protective equipment (PPE) inventory, testing kit inventory, and personnel.
+This helps to form a complete picture of testing site demand.

-Inventory of testing items, number of personnel on site, PPE and consumable inventory.
+Covers inventory of testing items, number of personnel on site, PPE and consumable inventory.